nordicmicroalgae/content/checklists-and-biovolumes.md

 ---
 ## Nordic Microalgae checklist

-The Nordic Microalgae checklist contain all taxa included on this website and aim to include all taxa occuring in Nordic waters.
+The Nordic Microalgae checklist contain all taxa included on this website and aim to include all microalgae taxa occuring in Nordic waters.

-The original Nordic microalgae checklist was created in 2011 by combining the following lists and additional taxa found in the literate below.
+The original Nordic Microalgae checklist was created in 2011 by combining the following lists and additional taxa found in the literate below.
 * [Skagerrak-Kattegat checklist](https://www.smhi.se/oceanografi/oce_info_data/plankton_checklist/ssshome.htm), a list of marine phytoplankton monitored in Sweden provided by Mats Kuylenstierna at GU and Bengt Karlson at SMHI
 * The HELCOM Phytoplankton Expert Group list of taxa and biovolumes
 * Swedish freshwater phytoplankton from the Swedish Freshwater monitoring database at SLU